Coronavirus vaccine development: Everything you need to know

 In the US, Moderna's Phase I clinical trials began on March 16 in collaboration with NIAID, the US National Institutes of Health and KPWHRI.
 It is the first testing in humans of the mRNA vaccine and will look to enroll a total of 45 healthy adult volunteers aged between 18 and 55 years.

-Manufacturing costs were supported by the Coalition for the Epidemic Preparedness Innovations (CEPI).
+Manufacturing costs were supported by the Coalition for the Epidemic Preparedness Innovations.

 The trial will see patients receive two injections of the mRNA-1273 28 days apart.
 The 45 patients will be divided into three groups of 15 and given differing doses: Either 25 micrograms, 100 micrograms or 250 micrograms.
 Safety reviews will be performed after the first four patients receive the lowest and middle doses and again before all patients receive their shots.
 Another safety review of data will be performed before the 15 patients set to receive the highest dose are a injected.